No passwords, No popups, No cost, No AI:

 ⇩ Related postings, oldest first ⇩

-RFQ: I am looking for some electrowinning cell (or system) vendors to recover copper from a spent copper sulphate ⇦this on eBay or Amazon [affil links] plating bath.
+RFQ: I am looking for some electrowinning cell (or system) vendors to recover copper from a spent copper sulphate this on eBay or Amazon [affil links] plating bath.
 Can you recommend any suppliers from the West (near California)?

 Thanks in advance for your help.

-b maeda-California
+b maeda

 1998

-Ed. note: Sorry, this RFQ is old & outdated, so contact info is no longer available.
-However, if you feel that something technical should be said in reply, please post it; no public commercial suggestions please ( huh? why?)
+Ed. note: Sorry, this RFQ is outdated, and contact info no longer available; but technical replies are welcome.
+No commercial suggestions please ( huh? why?)

 Q. I just wanted to know whether only copper can be taken out from rota cat which is dissolved in sulfuric acid or rota cat can also be used to recover metals like nickel in hydrofluoric acid, chromium in hydrofluoric acid, iron in hydrofluoric acid, zinc in sulfuric acid?